SylverStudios/issue-tracker/README.md

 `git push origin <branchname>`: push to Github repo on branchname. can't push to master because it's protected `git remote update`: update local caches of remote branches `git checkout -b <newbranchname> origin/master`: create new branch on top of most recent cache for origin/master

+# things you should do when starting a new development session
+`git remote update`
+`git checkout -b my-super-duper-development-effort origin/master` `yarn run start` to start the development live-reload webpack build